 Your Guide to Recreating Elements of the Remnant Demo for Grav

-The Mini Player particle enables you quickly and easily add embedded audio content to your page.
+The Mini Player particle enables you to quickly and easily add embedded audio content to your page.

 Here are the topics covered in this guide:

 These options affect the main area of the particle, and not the individual items within.

 |Particle Name||Enter the name you would like to assign to the particle.
 This only appears in the back end.|